Think keto is impossible? Think again. With this easy keto meal plan, a low-carb diet has never been easier.

 - 5-10% of calories should come from carbohydrates

-Keto Meal Prep: Foods You Can and Cannot Eat on Keto
+Keto Meal Prep: Foods to Eat and Avoid on Keto

 On keto, follow the saying, “Cook once, eat twice.”
-Meal prepping helps save time, money and energy.
+Meal prepping helps save time, money, and energy.
 Set aside one day per week to make your meals in advance.
 Having prepared meals stocked in your fridge will prevent you from grabbing carb-heavy snacks or takeout.
+Read on for some tips on how to build a keto diet plan.

 When you hit the grocery store for the first time, stick to the basics.
-Focus on meat, vegetables and cooking fats.
-Nuts and dairy products can be purchased in moderation to be consumed as snacks or recipe ingredients.
+Focus on low-carb foods including meat, vegetables, and cooking fats, avoiding products advertised as keto muffins or keto ice cream.

-- Meats: Chicken (whole, thigh, breast), pork (shoulder, belly, loin), steak (hanger, flank, sirloin, chuck, filet mignon, prime rib), high-quality sausage, ground or hamburger meats (pork, beef, turkey, lamb), roast beef, ham, bacon, duck
+- Meats: Chicken (whole, thigh, breast), pork (shoulder, belly, loin), steak (hanger, flank, sirloin, chuck, filet mignon, prime rib), high-quality sausage, ground or hamburger meats (pork, beef, turkey, lamb), roast beef, ham, bacon, duck, eggs

 - Seafood: Salmon, tuna, trout, tilapia, halibut, crab, lobster, swordfish, pollock, cod, oysters, shrimp

-- Fats and oils: Olive oil, coconut oil, flaxseed oil, avocados
+- Fats and oils: Olive oil, coconut oil, flaxseed oil, MCT oil, avocados and avocado oil, salad dressings made with these oils

-- Low carb vegetables: Leafy greens like kale, spinach, swiss chard, mustard greens, and lettuce, green beans, cabbage, celery, mushrooms, zucchini, asparagus, broccoli, eggplant
+- Low carb vegetables: Leafy greens like kale, spinach, Swiss chard, mustard greens, lettuce; green beans, cabbage, celery, mushrooms, zucchini, asparagus, broccoli, eggplant

 - Condiments: Salt, pepper, sugar-free herbs and spices

-Don’t get too caught up on specialty ingredients such as almond flour, coconut flour, packaged products with “keto” or “low carb” on the label (i.e. keto tortillas) or keto-friendly sweeteners.
+Don’t get too caught up on specialty ingredients such as almond flour, coconut flour, packaged products with “keto” or “low-carb” on the label or keto-friendly sweeteners.
 These pantry items are nice for keto treats or gourmet meals, but aren’t necessary for a weeknight dinner.

-Know What to Avoid: Foods Not Allowed on Keto
+Foods Not Allowed on a Keto Diet Meal Plan

 To make your meal prep as simple as possible, it’s helpful to know which foods to avoid.
 Avoid the grocery aisles containing the below food groups.
 If they’re currently stocked in your cupboards, it may be best to throw them out, or donate any unopened packaged foods.

-- Sugar: White sugar, brown sugar, honey, maple syrup (see this post for keto-approved sweeteners)
+- Sugar: White sugar, brown sugar, honey, maple syrup (read the full list of keto-approved sweeteners)

 - Grains: White and wheat bread, whole grains, oats, rice, quinoa, couscous, pasta